i'm Alex . i'm French . i livE between Paris & le mans

 Subsequently, in addition to the classic F1s, I would like to turn to the winning cars of Les 24 heures du Mans, Mille Miglia and Rallye de Monte Carlo.

 I am also happy to draw any cars you would love to hang on your walls.
-I can reproduce all types of vehicles on demand and in single draw, as lately asked: a racing boat (F1 of the seas), a race truck, the bus of someone going to retirement, historic cars, a LR discovery expedition… If you are interested in, don't be shy, email me and I will consider the project.
+I can reproduce all types of vehicles on demand and in single draw, as lately asked: a racing boat (F1 of the seas), a race truck, the bus of someone going to retirement, historic cars, a LR discovery expedition… If you are interested in, email me and I will consider the project.

 Lastly, I hope to produce several books showing step-by-step graphics building of some racing cars with posters displayed at the end of each chapter…